Changing the World

-I have developed a certain tendency to use the phrases “changing the world” or “taking over the world” when speaking with creative friends.
+I have developed a certain tendency to use the phrases "changing the world" or "taking over the world" when speaking with creative friends.
 I usually leave this without any particular explanation, a seeming little absurdity thrown into a comment or conversation, but I actually mean what I say.
-I fully intend a lifelong conspiracy with these friends.
-You see, these friends understand and create beauty, and beauty changes the world.
-Continue reading
+I fully intend a lifelong conspiracy with … Continue reading Changing the World

 The Artist-Pastor Identity Crisis